prometheus/docs/content/docs/concepts/metric_types.md

 use a counter to represent the number of requests served, tasks completed, or errors.

-Do not use a counter to expose a value that decreases.
+Do not use a counter to expose a value that can decrease.
 For example, do not use a counter for the number of currently running processes, but use a gauge instead.

 Client library usage documentation for counters: